SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Returns a single matching user value so it can be assigned to a column of type person.
 If there are no matches, or multiple matches, this action errors out.

 ### Send an HTTP request to SharePoint
-Constructs a SharePoint REST API to invoke.For more information about this action, visit the following documentation: [Working with the SharePoint Send HTTP Request flow action in Power Automate](../power-automate/guidance/working-with-send-sp-http-request.md).
+Constructs a SharePoint REST API to invoke.
+For more info about this action, see: [Working with the SharePoint Send HTTP Request flow action in Power Automate](../power-automate/guidance/working-with-send-sp-http-request.md).

-> **Note**: This action may execute any SharePoint REST API you have access to.
+> [!IMPORTANT] This action may execute any SharePoint REST API you have access to.
 Proceed with caution.

 ### Set content approval status
 Sets the content approval status for an item in a list or library that has content approval turned on.
 You must provide an ETag for pages and files.
 You can get the ETag using the Get File Metadata action.
 This action is only available for SharePoint Online and SharePoint 2019.